 This homemade purple juice is going to knock your socks off.
 We take 3 ingredients and juice them for a deliciously potent glass of goodness, full of antioxidants.

-It is a fairly sweet juice, with earthy notes from both the beetroot and the carrot.
+This is a fairly sweet juice, with earthy notes from both the beetroot and the carrot.
 In fact, the first time I made it, I was rather surprised at how sweet the juice turned out to be, but that’s probably because the carrot and beet I used were very, very ripe, practically on their last legs.

 Homemade Purple Juice Recipe

 It’s a very easy recipe, with, as mentioned, just 3 ingredients: